Both Full Frame AND Micro Four Thirds (On a Budget)?

 Telephoto lenses are REALLY huge (and SUPER expensive)

-A DUAL-CAMERA SETUP?
+MY SOLUTION: A DUAL-CAMERA SETUP!

 As I delve deeper into the advantages of both formats, I recommend that filmmakers consider a dual-camera setup.
 For instance, pairing a micro 4/3 camera with a full-frame camera can provide the best of both worlds.
 One camera can be mounted on top of a rig, and the other on the bottom.
 This configuration gives you greater flexibility as it prepares you for a lot more shooting scenarios (and it also makes people think you're weird, but we need to stop caring about that anyway, right?)